nikakey/Inhabitent/readme.md

 ![alt text](themes/inhabitent/images/for-readme/screenshot-frontpage.png "Screen shot of the home page of the project")

 I created a custom WordPress theme called Inhabitent Theme for the website.
-The website contains blog posts, product descriptions, a custom static homepage, an About page, and an Contact page.
+The website contains blog posts, product descriptions, a custom static homepage, an About page, and a Contact page.

 ## Key points of WordPress:
 * Created a custom page template for the About page and the Home page.